nunobrum/spicelib/README.md

 -- in examples/sim_runner_example.py

-The example above is using the SpiceEditor to create and modify a spice netlist, but it is also possible to use the AscEditor to directly modify the .asc file.
-The edited .asc file can then be opened by the LTSpice GUI and the simulation can be run from there.
+The example above is using the SpiceEditor to modify a spice netlist, but it is also possible to use the AscEditor to directly modify a .asc file.
+The edited .asc file can be opened by the LTspice GUI and the simulation can be run from there.
+It is also possible to open a .asc file and to generate a spice netlist from it.

-#### Windows, Linux and MacOS compatibility ####
+#### Simulators and Windows, Linux and MacOS compatibility ####

 The **LTspice** class tries to detect the correct path of the LTspice installation depending on the platform.
 On Linux it expects LTspice to be installed under wine.
 On MacOS, it first looks for LTspice installed under wine, and when it cannot be found, it will look for native LTspice.
 The reason is that the command line interface of the native LTspice is severely limited.

-**NGSpice** runs natively under Windows, Linux and MacOS (via brew).
-This library works with NGSpice CLI, and tries to detect the correct executable path, no matter the platform.
-It cannot (yet) work with the shared library version of ngspice that is delivered with for example Kicad, you will need to install the CLI version.
-You can however use Kicad as the schema editor and subsequently save the ngspice netlist to use it with this library.
+**Ngspice** runs natively under Windows, Linux and MacOS (via brew).
+This library works with Ngspice CLI, and tries to detect the correct executable path, no matter the platform.
+It cannot (yet) work with the shared library version of Ngspice that is delivered with for example Kicad, you will need to install the CLI version.
+You can however use Kicad as the schema editor and subsequently save the Ngspice netlist to use it with this library.

 For the other simulators, built-in Linux/MacOS support is coming, but you can always try to use it under Linux via setting of the executable paths.